-Pedestrian and Bicvcle
+Pedestrian and Bicycle

-Today, Connecticut Avenue divides the Town Center, as two separate places.
+Today, Connecticut Avenue divides the Center as two separate places.
 The supermarket and shops of the Chevy Chase Lake shopping center on the east side of the avenue are isolated from the coffee shop, eateries, and other businesses on the west side.
 While it is possible to cross Connecticut Avenue on foot, few people do.

-For the Town Center to be successful, pedestrians must have a distinct and welcoming experience.
-Especially for those blocks between Chevy Chase Lake Drive and Manor Road, Connecticut Avenue must be transformed from what is primarily a through-way, dedicated to moving vehicles through Chevy Chase Lake, to a pedestrian-oriented avenue that invites people to stay, making Town Center a whole place and more inviting to pedestrians and cyclists.
-The design guidelines provide further details on this topic.
+For the Center to be successful, pedestrians must have a distinct and welcoming experience.
+Especially for those blocks between Chevy Chase Lake Drive and Manor Road, Connecticut Avenue must be transformed from what is primarily a through-way, dedicated to moving vehicles through Chevy Chase Lake, to a pedestrian-oriented avenue that invites people to stay, making the Center a whole place and more inviting to pedestrians and cyclists.
+The Design Guidelines provide further details on this topic.

-The Plan recommends knitting the two sides of the Town Center together, across Connecticut Avenue, by:
+The Plan recommends knitting the two sides of the Center together, across Connecticut Avenue, by:

-- enhancing existing street crossings with sidewalk, crosswalk, and median improvements - providing a new signalized crosswalk at the Connecticut Avenue/Laird Place intersection - allowing on-street parallel parking during off-peak hours along Connecticut Avenue, between Manor Road and Chevy Chase Lake Drive - installing a distinctive and human-scaled streetscape, including sidewalk paving, streetlights, street trees, integrated stormwater management, and placing all utilities underground.
+- Enhancing existing street crossings with sidewalk, crosswalk, and median improvements. - Providing a new signalized crosswalk at the Connecticut Avenue/Laird Place intersection. - Allowing on-street parallel parking during off-peak hours along Connecticut Avenue, between Manor Road and Chevy Chase Lake Drive. - Installing a distinctive and human-scaled streetscape, including sidewalk paving, streetlights, street trees, integrated stormwater management, and placing all utilities underground.